cat-astrophic/clean_technologies/README.md

 ## Description

 This repo contains the data and code for *Increasing Access to Clean Fuels and Clean Technologies: A Club Convergence Approach* which has been accepted for publication at Clean Technologies.
 Data preparation, econometric analysis, and results visualization is performed.
-Citation information, including Bibtex, will be updated as soon as the paper is available online.
+This includes convergence testing and an implementation of a club convergence algorithm.

 ## Citation